Emotional & Mental Health Fitness for Well-being in the Classroom - Summer CPD

 Why is it important?
 Why start at a young age?

-Importance and relevance of teacher’s role in good mental health development.
+Importance and relevance of the teacher’s role in good mental health development.

-Building knowledge of range of emotions & how they interact.
+Building knowledge of a range of emotions & how they interact.

 Mental well-being versus mental problems or issues.

 Learn why it is important to be able to name feelings.

 Stress: How to recognise it, its effect on us and how to deal with it.

 Good clear communication.